This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Preheat the oven to 350°F

-• Add the melted butter and both sugars to a mixing bowl and beat on medium speed until well blended, about 1 minute
+• Add the melted butter, brown sugar, and granulated sugar to a mixing bowl and beat on medium speed until well blended, about 1 minute

 • Beat in the eggs and vanilla extract.